vueonrails/vueonrails/README.md

 # Welcome to Vue on Rails 💎

-> Vue for your favourite Rails projects
+> Vue for your favorite Rails projects

 The Vue on Rails gem makes it easy to build Vue components on your Rails application.

+It uses Vue 2.5.17, Ruby 2.5.3, Rails 5.2.1.1, Webpacker 3.5.5, Node 11, Yarn 1.12.1

 - 💎 Compatible with Rails 6/5/4 and Webpacker
-- 🌎 Internationlization for component parts
+- 🌎 Internationalization for component parts
 - 🖖 Vue UI ready
 - 🔨 Component generators and scaffolds
 - 📦 Out of the box configuration